adap/flower/baselines/niid_bench/README.md

 python run_exp.py --seed 42 --num-processes 4
 ```

-The above command generates results that can be parsed to get the accuracies for each configuration which can be presented in a table (similar to Table 3 in the paper).
+The above command generates results that can be parsed to get the best accuracies across all rounds for each configuration which can be presented in a table (similar to Table 3 in the paper).

 | Dataset | partitioning method | FedAvg | SCAFFOLD | FedProx | FedNova |
 | :------ | :------ | :---: | :---: | :---: | :---: |